Associate in Science Degree (CIP# 1351090100)

 Specialized program courses are offered on the West Campus.

-Once you complete your A.S. degree in Cardiovascular Technology, you can continue at Valencia to earn your Bachelor’s degree in Cardiopulmonary Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography or in Leadership in Healthcare.
-With additional education at the bachelor’s level and professional experience, you will enhance your skills and have more career options available.
+Upon earning the A.S. degree in Cardiovascular Technology, eligible applicants can continue at Valencia to complete the Bachelor’s degree in Cardiopulmonary Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography or in Leadership in Healthcare.
+Additional education at the bachelor’s level and professional experience can enhance skills and create more career options.

 Specialized program courses are offered on the West Campus.